 General advice for travellersAdvice on preparing for safe and healthy travel and some basic precautions to follow while away

-Travellers should research the health risks at their destination on our Country Information pages and check the Foreign and Commonwealth Office security information.
+Travellers should research the health risks at their destination on our Country Information pages and check the Foreign, Commonwealth & Development Office security information.

 Travellers requiring vaccines or malaria tablets should book an appointment with their healthcare provider at least four to six weeks before travel.
 An appointment is still worthwhile for those with less time.